Introduction

 - Giving an office tour and settling them into their workplace (if in-person).

-- Assigning a buddy – a team member who’ll be mentoring the new hire.
+- Assigning an onboarding buddy – a team member who’ll be mentoring the new hire.

-- Giving access to necessary tools, including login information.
+- Giving access to necessary tools and access, including login information.

 - Sharing company resources, such as policies and employee responsibilities.